 C: It is right to give our thanks and praise.

-Holy, holy , holy Lord, God of power and might.
+P: Lord God, we praise you and we thank you.
+We are the product of your creativity, made to be like you.
+When we rebelled against you, and denied our true selves, you stepped into our flesh and our reality, and submitted to the cross so that we could find our way home.
+And now, in gratitude, we join in the song of creation for all eternity Holy, holy , holy Lord, God of power and might.
 Heaven and earth are full of your glory.
 Hosanna in the highest.
 Blessed is he who comes in the name of the Lord.
 Hosanna in the highest.

 *P: Words of Institution